- Digital Media

 International students present their native countries with culinary specialities, dance and music.
 The International Festival takes place on the Furtwangen Campus in the winter semester in the auditorium and in the summer semester outside in the Robert-Gerwig Square in Furtwangen in cooperation with the town of Furtwangen.
 In summer an International Festival is also organized on the Schwenningen Campus by the HFU Business School.

-DAAD Stibet Programme
+DAAD STIBET Programme

-Deadline 1 March and 1 September
+- 1 July to 1 September

 The STIBET combined scholarship and support programme funded by the Federal Foreign Office aims to improve the support of foreign students and doctoral candidates and provides scholarships for this purpose.
 The following scholarships are possible:

-- Graduation scholarship
+- Graduation scholarship (planned graduation within a year)

-- Scholarships for those who have shown active involvement
+- Scholarships for those who have shown active involvement (in international context of the University)

 Emergency financial assistance for students